Koi are domesticated carp, first bred for their markings and colorations in Japan in the early 1820s. The primary functions of a koi pond are:

 - Increases water volume greatly without increasing the “footprint” of the pond, thus increasing healthy fish holding capacity

 Water quality is essential to maximizing fish health in a koi pond.
 We recommend and install:

-Aquadyne pressurized bead filters for biological and fine particulate filtration.
+- Pressurized bead and media filters for biological and fine particulate filtration.

 As with all our water features, the appropriate presentation of a koi pond is vital.
 We can construct the koi pond to fit a budget or a style by using a variety of construction materials.
 We can create a complete Japanese setting with our extensive Asian plant selection if you desire.